f5devcentral/f5xc-aws-ce-custom/README.md

 ## Introduction

 Customer AWS deployments vary greatly from one customer to the next.
-Utilizing Terraform deployments can be custom built to meet the desired requirements.
+Utilizing Terraform, deployments can be custom built to meet the desired requirements.
 This solution uses Terraform to deploy either a single node F5 Distributed Cloud Customer Edge or a three node F5 Distributed Cloud cluster into an existing AWS environment.

 ## Prerequisites
 - **Important**: Customer Edges must be deployed using programatic access (Access Key and Secret Access Key).
 Customer Edges can not be deployed utilizing AWS Security Token Service (STS).